cmllr/terminus/README.md

 	     ->Debug
 		    |
 		    ->Run "terminus.sh"

-Otherwise, you can use the latest Build from the folder "tarballs" Requirements
+Otherwise, you can use the latest Build from the folder "Distrib" (the folder contains *.tar.gz's, which you can use on windows + linux + mac + whatever)
+Requirements
 ================
 Terminus requries following librarys installed: